frederic-perez/AmE-dictionary/dictionary.md

 __druthers__
 __dud__ (duds, dudly) :two: _Informal_ __1__ A thing that fails to work properly or is otherwise unsatisfactory or worthless. _A high-grade collection, not a dud in the lot._ __2__ Clothes. _Buy yourself some new duds._ :es: prendas de vestir
 __duffer__
+__dumbbells__ (dumbbell, dumb-bell) A short bar with a weight at each end, used typically in pairs for exercise or muscle-building. :es: mancuernas
 __dump__ _They walkes to the trash can and dumped their cups._
 __dumplings__
 __duped__ _v_ _Putin feels that the West duped Russia into de facto sanctioning international intervention in Libya._